awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *Valid values*: `Zip` or `Image`
 *Type*: String
 *Required*: No
-*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[PackageType](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-packagetype)` property of an `AWS::Lambda::Function` resource\.

  `PermissionsBoundary`   <a name="sam-function-permissionsboundary"></a>
 The ARN of a permissions boundary to use for this function's execution role\.
 This property works only if the role is generated for you\.